Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Analysis

-(Definition~\ref{def:stuck} and Proposition~\ref{prop:stuck} in Appendix~\ref{app:theory}).
-By construction, \TtoT{} cannot fire at any $i \in \Sstuck$, whereas \textsc{LowProb} always does.
-Figure~\ref{fig:overview}(a) instantiates this: the committed token ``purple'' has probability ${\sim}2\!\times\!10^{-5}$ and the highest alternatives (``sad'' at $0.12$, ``happy'' at $0.11$) fail to clear $\tau_{\text{t2t}}$, so \TtoT{} takes no action.
-Remasking does not guarantee a correct re-prediction, but it is a necessary condition for any re-prediction.
+The first clause picks out positions that any detector based on the committed token's own probability would catch whenever its threshold exceeds $\epsilon$; the second is precisely the negation of \TtoT{}'s trigger.
+Hence \TtoT{} cannot fire at any $i \in \Sstuck$, while the \TtoM{} \textsc{LowProb} strategy does when $\tau_{\mathrm{t2m}}>\epsilon$.
+Fig.~\ref{fig:overview}(a) shows a typical instance: the committed ``purple'' has near-zero probability, yet the best alternatives (``sad'' $0.12$, ``happy'' $0.11$) all fall short of $\tau_{\text{t2t}}$, so \TtoT{} stays silent.
+Remasking does not guarantee a correct re-prediction, but reopening the position is a necessary condition for one.